Decarboxylation is an important yet often misunderstood aspect of cannabis consumption.

 It’s hard out there for patients who want to start decarbing cannabis, but are immediately bombarded with an array of different opinions on the best way to decarb.
 Most patients end up getting it wrong (resulting in wasted cannabis) and never stop struggling to find detailed instructions on how to get it right.

 Any of these sound familiar?

 For a process as sensitive as decarboxylation, these variations lead to either burning off cannabinoids or failing to fully activate.
-In either case it’s a waste of valuable money and medicine.
+In either case, it’s a waste of valuable money and medicine.

-Like with properly cured and stored cannabis flower, properly prepared and purged concentrates have undergone little or no decarboxylation, less than 5% of total THC decarbed.
+Like with properly cured and stored cannabis flower, properly prepared and purged concentrates have undergone little or no decarboxylation, with less than 5% of total THC decarbed.